mapninja/Earthsys144/Labs/Week_01/CleanQGISInstallationforMac.md

-# Week 01 Lab 01a - Doing a Clean QGIS Installation on Mac
+# Week 01 Lab 01a - Doing a Clean QGIS Installation (on Mac)

-It often useful to just clean everything out and install QGIS, fresh and clean, especially on a Mac.
-Here's my workflow:
+Here, I describe the installation of QGIS on a Mac, in particular, because of some of the security settings obstacles that the MacOS present.
+The QGIS installer for WIndows is straightforward, and fairly self-explanatory.

+Note that once you have QGIS installed, adding the plugins, etc... will progress in nearly identical steps.

 This workflow will guide you through: